pxpeterxu/wrapapi-js/README.md

 ## API
 * `var client = new wrapapi.Client(apiKey)`: instantiates a new client
 * `client`:
-  * `client.call(username, repository, name, version[, data, stateToken])`: calls a WrapAPI API element.
+  * `client.run(username, repository, name, version[, data, stateToken])`: calls a WrapAPI API element.
 Returns a Promise that will be passed the response data from WrapAPI.
     * **Errors**: If the result from WrapAPI indicates an error, a `wrapapi.Error` will be thrown with the error details in an array of `messages` and the machine-readable error types in `errTypes`.
 This will happen if, for example, the API element doesn't exist, the API key is invalid, or no output scenarios matched the API element's output.
   *  `client.Session()`: creates a session object that will keep track of stateTokens and automatically use them in subsequent requests.
-Sessions have the same APIs as `client`, so `client.Session().call` has the same arguments as above
+Sessions have the same APIs as `client`, so `client.Session().run` has the same arguments as above